nguyenvanduocit/emoji-cli/README.md

 # emoji-cli

-helps you quickly find emoji for your text.
+Helps you quickly find emoji for your text.

 Uses the API from this great article on [Emoji & Deep Learning](http://getdango.com/emoji-and-deep-learning.html).<br>
 Check out the [Dango app](http://getdango.com) if you want something like this on your phone.